 The Faith Promises Form is one tool you can use to ensure you are prayerfully and thoughtfully considering your stewardship of God’s grace in its various forms.
 You should have received the form in your third quarter giving statement, and extra forms are available on the table by the sanctuary.

-We encourage everyone to complete the form and ask that you bring your faith promises (in a sealed envelope, if you wish) to the altar during the offertory on November 19.
+We encourage everyone to complete the form and ask that you bring your faith promises (in a sealed envelope, if you wish) to the altar during the offertory on Faith Promises Sunday (in November each year).
 If you cannot or do not want to bring your faith promise to the altar, you may place it in the collection plate or provide it to the church office at any time.

-If you have questions, please contact Denise Boyer, Nancy Ciecko, Rich Guzik, Gretchen Quillin, or Pastor Carla Thompson Powell.
+If you have questions, please contact Denise Boyer, Rich Guzik, Gretchen Quillin, or Pastor Carla Thompson Powell.